Piano Man (Billy Joel album): Legacy edition

 Columbia Records released a two-disc legacy version of Piano Man in November 2011.

-This edition included a slightly truncated live 1972 Philadelphia 93.3 WMMR FM radio broadcast of early songs that Joel performed and recorded at the Philadelphia-based Sigma Sound Studios.
-This radio broadcast was extremely important to the success of Joel's music career because, after the show was recorded, the live recording of "Captain Jack" was played by the station and quickly became "the most requested song in the station's history".
-Once the popularity of this live recording was known, people working for Columbia Records heard the recording and signed Joel to the label.
-The radio broadcast included three songs ("Long, Long Time"; "Josephine"; and "Rosalinda") that were never on any of Joel's studio albums.
+This edition features a somewhat abbreviated live 1972 broadcast from Philadelphia's Philadelphia 93.3 WMMR FM radio, capturing early performances by Joel recorded at Sigma Sound Studios in Philadelphia.
+This particular broadcast was instrumental in catalyzing Joel's musical career.
+Following the recording of the show, the live rendition of "Captain Jack" became a staple on the station, ultimately becoming the most requested song in WMMR's history.
+The burgeoning popularity of this live recording attracted the attention of Columbia Records executives, who subsequently offered Joel a recording contract.
+Additionally, the broadcast included three tracks—"Long, Long Time", "Josephine", and "Rosalinda"—which were not featured on any of Joel's studio albums.